The city floor of the new Government Quarter

 The square will be capable of facilitating many types of large and small events: ceremonies, demonstrations, speeches and general city life.
 After an invitation to 10 artists, a jury selected the Berlin-based Palestinian artist Jumana Manna`s proposal.

-The artwork, with the working title Substitute, will be an 800m2 floor made of reclaimed stone.
+The artwork Sebastia is an 800m2 floor made of reclaimed stone.
 For well over 300 years, granite has been used in civil and urban structures, in industry and in defences in Norway.
-Manna wants to invite the government, municipalities, energy companies and others to donate stone from such structures as pavements, walls, dams, power stations, town halls, schools and farms.
-The choice of material will involve the whole country in this artwork, and strongly encourages the sustainable use of natural resources and a circular economy.
-Jumana Manna says of the work:
+Manna invited the government, municipalities, energy companies and others to donate stone from such structures as pavements, walls, dams, power stations, town halls, schools and farms.

 My proposal explores Norway’s material history in relation to nature and the extraction of resources, economy and identity.
 Through this work, I will explore recycling or reuse as a conceptual and infrastructural ethic, and highlight the idea that something must be given up in order for the collective to continue to live and grow sustainably together.